 Students will gain experience interviewing patients, with an emphasis on utilization of lifestyle assessment skills.
-The student will present these detailed evaluations to Dr. Wasserstrom and assist in development of a treatment plan.
+The student will present these detailed evaluations to Dr. Wasserstrom and assist in development of a treatment plan and formulating lifestyle prescriptions.
 Initially independently the student will formulate a corresponding action plan with the patient.
-The together with the patient and Dr. Wasserstrom, the student will outline the action plan and Dr. Wasserstrom can further assess the patient and add any additional plans needed for the patient During group visits, Dr. Wasserstrom will always be present in the same room to supervise the medical students.

-The goal is to learn how to have the medical students practice giving lifestyle modification recommendations to patients.
-Some of the clinical conditions the student will encounter are: Prediabetes, Diabetes, Hypertension, Hypercholesterolemia, Fatty liver disease, Obesity and Coronoary Artery Disease.
-The student will be expected to learn how to use lifestyle assessment tools to help assess a patient's current lifestyle and aid in helping empower the patient to set SMART goals, ie questionnaires, health coaching, motivational interviewing and group visits.
+Then together with the patient and Dr. Wasserstrom, the student will outline the action plan and Dr. Wasserstrom can further assess the patient and add any additional plans needed for the patient.
+The student will also be involved in Lifestyle Medicine group visits.
+The group visits will be focused on providing tools to patients to help them improve their lifestyle and as the student you will help run these group visits and facilitate group discussion.
+Some of the clinical conditions the student will encounter are: Prediabetes, Diabetes, Hypertension, Hypercholesterolemia, Fatty liver disease, Obesity and Coronary Artery Disease.
+The student will be expected to learn how to use lifestyle assessment tools to help assess a patient's current lifestyle and aid in helping empower the patient to set SMART goals, utilizing questionnaires, health coaching, motivational interviewing, and group visits.

-There will be lectures by practitioners who are skilled at health coaching and exercise prescriptions for which the students will have the opportunity to ask questions during a group discussion.
-Students are also expected to read a book, articles, use tools, resources and websites to educate themselves on topics and improve their delivery of care to patients.
-The student is expected to be able to provide the patient with other resources such as whom to refer patient to for additional help with lifestyle changes, i.e, health coaches, social workers, sleep specialist, behavioral health and online resources.
+There will be lectures by practitioners who are skilled at health coaching and exercise Prescriptions.
+Students are also expected to read articles, book chapters, use tools, resources, and websites to educate themselves on topics and improve their delivery of care to patients.
+Students will have the opportunity to also spend some time at the Lake Nona Performance Club seeing how health care practitioners can collaborate with a medically integrated wellness club to provide additional tools and assessment to empower patients to adopt evidence-based lifestyle changes.